Framer is for Mac only. Get notified when we launch a Windows version.

 Style elements of your layers like size, radius, fill, multiple shadows, gradients and effects.
 Use the alignment tools and live simulation to accurately position layers for instant responsiveness.

 On the right side of the design canvas, you’ll find a properties panel.
 Much like any other graphics tool, it contains all the tools you need to style the properties of a particular layer.
 At the top of the panel is a series of align tool options.
-Use them to smartly position your layers within the artboard and in relation to each other.
+Use them to smartly position your layers within the frame and in relation to each other.

 To view the styling properties of your layers, you can select one or more layers in the layer list or highlight them directly on your canvas.
 Framer contains all of the styling properties you would expect from a modern design tool.